faytor/moon_phase_calculator/README.md

 ## General Info
 ***
-This is a simple algorithm to calculate the phase of the moon at a given date using the Arduino environment.
+This is a simple algorithm to calculate Moon's Phase on a given date using the Arduino environment.
 Here, I used the [Heltec esp32 v2](https://heltec.org/project/wifi-lora-32/) development board.
 The algorithm is inspired by the magazine [skyandtelescope](https://skyandtelescope.org/wp-content/plugins/observing-tools/moonphase/moon.html).
 You can find also a previous version using an Arduino nano and a Nokia LCD display in my [old Github account](https://github.com/TorLab/MoonPhaseCalculation).